Denis535/CleanArchitectureGameFramework/Packages/com.addressables-source-generator/Readme.md

 # Overview
-This package "Addressables Source Generator" provides gives you an ability to generate a hierarchical list of all addressable assets and its labels.
+This package "Addressables Source Generator" gives you an ability to generate a hierarchical list of all addressable assets and its labels.

 # Example (Assets)
 ```